 You may have steered clear of the ultra-premium and luxury cruise lines, thinking that they’re just too expensive.
 But if you’re planning on doing a shore excursion in each port, and drinking more than just water and iced tea, some of the more inclusive lines can be a good option.

 But which cruise lines are the most all-inclusive?
-We break down exactly what the major ultra-premium and luxury cruise lines include in your cruise fare, for even the lowest stateroom category!
+I’ll break down exactly what the major ultra-premium and luxury cruise lines include in your cruise fare, for even the lowest stateroom category!

-(For this review, we’re focusing on ocean cruising on traditional cruise ships.
-Yacht cruises, river cruises, and private charters will not be compared.)
+(For this review, I’m focusing on ocean cruising on traditional cruise ships.
+I won’t compare yacht cruises, river cruises, or private charters.)

 Ultra-Premium Cruise Lines